 I understand sin to be something that keeps us from right relationship with God and with each other.
 I understand sin to be something greater than a list of acts that we should avoid.
 Sin is a violation of relationship between people within a community and between a community and God.1

 Sin is something that initiates consequential evil actions.
 Once done, the sin creates a chain of events that unfolds over the passage of time.2 The unfettered ownership of guns in the United States has done precisely that.
 In 2004, the federal ban on assault weapons expired, and since that time, the United States has experienced a sharp increase in mass murders.
-Perhaps allowing the ban on assault weapons was sinful.
+Perhaps allowing the ban on assault weapons to expire was sinful.
 It was an action that created a wave of future actions that could easily be described as evil.

 The reality is that any number of individuals can give up their individual guns, but the social sin, the communal sin would remain in place.
 Though the recent string of videos on social media of individual people giving up their assault style rifles by either surrendering them to local police agencies or destroying them is admirable, the reality is that it does not change the accessibility of these types of weapons in the marketplace.
 In refusing to regulate gun ownership and the types of weapons that are available for purchase in this country we, as a society, continue worshipping an idol – an action that can only bring more death.